 Swamp deposits in the Coastal Park consist of deep grey clays.
 Like many swamps and poorly drained areas in close proximity to urban development, ditches have been dug to improve surface drainage so that the soils are not covered by water for long periods.
 However, their poor permeability means that they are particularly prone to water-logging (Wyndham City Council, 2004).
+(Notation for Figure 16: Refer to Figure 10 (page 27) for correct footprint of Cunningham Swamp).

-Figure 17: Geomorphology in the Werribee South Green Wedge (Wyndham City Council, 2004)
+Figure 16: Geomorphology in the Werribee South Green Wedge (Wyndham City Council, 2004)